jmarcelonunes/swapi-answers/README.md

 ### Prerequisites

 You have to have installed NodeJs.
-Also, you may have Yarn installed.
+Also, if you wish, you may have Yarn installed.
 ```
 https://nodejs.org/en/
 ```